 Israeli middle schools administer calibrated national and international exams that consistently measure students' knowledge and proficiency.
 The picture these exams portray, individually and collectively, is more or less similar: the level of achievement is low and moderately rising, while the gaps among students are very wide.
 These exams are sample-based and are executed once every few years.
-They do not provide personal feedback to the student and therefore they have no effect on their future.
+They are all low stakes, they do not provide personal feedback to the student, and therefore they have no effect on their future.